Tell el-Dab'a: Cypriot pottery

 Approximately 500 pieces of Cypriot pottery, containing oil and perfume, were discovered at Tell el-Dab’a.
 Pendent Line, Cross Line, and White Painted V styles of White Painted Cypriot pottery compose the largest component of exported pottery to Tell el-Dab’a, indicating that Tell el-Dab’a had trade relations with Cyprus.
 The majority of the exported pieces were of the “broad band” tradition.
 A single rim fragment from a jar of the White Painted V Fine Line Style was found at the site.

 The Hyksos citadel must have been constructed towards the end of the Hyksos Period (ph.
 D/2), as fragments of Cypriot Bichrome Ware have been found in sand dumps deposited in order to raise the land for the construction.

+Other important finds

+Weighing stones

+In the Second Intermediate Period graves were uncovered sets of sphendonoid weighing stones, confirming the use of shekel weighing system, both "Syrian" (c.
+9-9.5 g) and "Mesopotamian" (c.
+8.1-8.5 g).
+Here presumably stems the changed weighing system of the New Kingdom, with a completely different deben unit than in previous periods.

 Ezbet Rushdi

 Ezbet Rushdi is a small village about 1 km north-east of Tell el-Daba.
 A temple and a settlement of the Middle Kingdom period have been discovered there by recent excavations.
+The report on the excavations was published in 2015.

 Previously excavated by Shehata Adam, who discovered a temple east of the village, the Austrian Archaeological Institute re-excavated the site in 1996.
 It was discovered that, prior to the construction of the temple, there was already an early 12th dynasty settlement there.